Morgan Ag Consulting Svcs

 I welcome feedback, and rational discourse.

-May your 2020 be filled with good family & animal health, early adequate degree days, timely rains, late frost/snow and (most importantly) improved prices.
+May your 2022 be filled with good family & animal health, early adequate degree days, timely rains, late frost/snow and excellent prices.